UltraStar-Deluxe/format/spec.md

 ### 3.1.
 Single-Valued and Multi-Valued Headers

 Headers can be single-valued or multi-valued.
 Single-valued headers can only be specified once and can only contain a single value.
-For the sake of robustness implementations SHOULD ignore multiple occurrences of single-valued headers (the selected header value is implementation specific in this case).
+For the sake of robustness implementations SHOULD ignore multiple occurrences of single-valued headers (which value is chosen in such a case is an implementation detail).

 Multi-valued headers can contain multiple values separated by a comma (`%x2C`).
-Additionally multiple occurrences of a multi-valued header are semantically equivalent to a single occurrence where all values are concatenated by a comma.
+Additionally multiple occurrences of a multi-valued header are semantically equivalent to a single occurrence where all values are concatenated by commas in order of occurrence.
 In this way the order of multi-valued headers is significant.

+Empty values within a multi-valued header can be removed without changing sematics.

 > [!WARNING]
 >